nustafanert/icp_hackathon/README.md

 This project helps students calculate and manage their GPA based on their grades and lesson credits.
 It uses the Internet Computer Protocol (ICP) blockchain to store and calculate the GPA through smart contracts written in Motoko.

-## Prerequisites

-- **ICP (Internet Computer Protocol)**: Ensure that you have access to ICP and can deploy a smart contract on the network.
-- **Motoko**: This project uses Motoko for smart contract development.
-Make sure you have it installed.
-- **Backend Development Tools**: You will need a backend service to interact with the ICP canister and expose APIs.

 ## About Me

 Mustafa Mert Altınsoy is a student at Ege University who began exploring coding languages in 2019.
 His interest grew toward game and Android app development, and he participated in various YouTube software courses.
 Just a day ago, he developed his first code in ICP.
 Mustafa has a passion for robots, machines, and animes, combining his love for technology and creativity in his projects.